 CHRISTIAN FORMATION - what it is, what do we teach and what are our goals?

-Beginning in First grade, we consistently expose them to Jesus stories.
+- First grade consistently exposes them to Jesus stories.
 We begin to teach them about the three Sacraments of Initiation; Baptism, Eucharist and Confirmation, which together bring us into the full life of the Church.

 We also try to enrich our entire program by providing meaningful experiences by bringing in professional speakers on topics pertinent to different grade levels where both parents and students are given an opportunity to share insights.

 Retreats ….
-Reconciliation, First Communion, 7/8th grade, 9/10th grade (one day retreats) The previously stated weekend retreat for Confirmation students and the newly organized Christ Have Mercy retreat for adults of all ages .
+Reconciliation, First Communion, 7/8th grade, 9/10th grade (one day retreats) and the weekend retreat for Confirmation students.

-Outreach activities included this year were: collections of backpacks and school supplies for the near South Side Catholic schools; collection of coats, boots, mittens and hats went to the same schools; tons of food was collected for the Crop Walk; 150+ Thanksgiving Food Boxes went the inner city; 2000 toys initiated by the tags on our parish Christmas trees provided joy for St. Raphael, St. Anthony and the Basilica parish/school children.
-The Wednesday night classes will again be making bologna and PBJ sandwiches for a local meal program.
+Outreach activities included are: collections of backpacks and school supplies for the near South Side Catholic schools; collection of coats, boots, mittens and hats to the same schools; tons of food is collected for the Crop Walk; 200+ Thanksgiving Food Boxes for Hope House; 2000+ toys initiated by the tags on our parish Christmas trees provided joy for again for the Southside Catholic School families.
 To end the year, all classes make many wonderful Easter Baskets which are given to the younger children of the South Side Catholic schools.

-As a parish, we came together for Breakfast with St. Nicholas and his Friends.
+As a parish, we come together for Breakfast with St. Nicholas and his Friends.
 We share a meal of Bread and Soup on Ash Wednesday.
 The 6th grade families experience a Jewish-type Seder meal.
-All parish volunteers came together at a pot-luck dinner for fun and fellowship.
+All parish volunteers come together at a pot-luck dinner for fun and fellowship.